SigInTheHead/material-themeable/README.md

 ```scss
 @include angular-material-theme($my-theme);
 ```
 to this
 ```scss
 @include angular-material-theme($my-theme);
 @include material-themeable($my-theme);
 ```
-if you have multiple themes available you will need to include this theme just as you do the angular theme
+if you have multiple themes available you will need to include material themeable just as you do the angular theme
 ```scss
 body {
 ...